Stakeholders’ report: Findings

-- A social worker employed by technology company which supplies local authority systems
+- a social worker employed by technology company that supplies local authority systems

 The format of the workshops was a mixture of presentations and table top discussions.
 The project team explained the aims of Digital capabilities for social workers and presented analysis of the survey data and the literature review.
 After this, an EbE gave a talk on how they have found digital technology beneficial and outlined other potential benefits for people who use services.
 Following the presentations, there were table top discussions and group feedback.
 The workshops were therefore CPD for participants and sources of valuable ‘data’ for the project.

 - Employers are on different points of the digital transformation agenda.
-While some employers were ‘upgrading’ to cloud-based systems, some are now implementing ‘older’ systems.
-However, participants agreed that systems’ transformations profoundly impacted on practice – “it’s been a nightmare”.
-There were reports of deleted case records, systems unsuitable for social work processes and lack of training opportunities
+While some employers were ‘upgrading’ to cloud-based systems, some were implementing ‘older’ systems.
+However, participants agreed that systems’ transformations profoundly impacted on practice – 'it’s been a nightmare'.
+There were reports of deleted case records, systems unsuitable for social work processes and lack of training opportunities.